-Here’s the important thing we can’t ignore, there is a lot we can do to keep our bones strong and healthy.
-And it’s never too late to start caring for them because our bones are living tissue and they are always restoring themselves.
+There is a lot we can do to keep our bones strong and healthy, and it’s never too late to start caring for them because our bones are always restoring themselves.

 Firstly, we need to provide them with the nutrients they need through a well-balanced diet.
-Hence, understanding what different nutrients do for our bones and identifying their top sources can truly help us make the right choices.
-It will be clear that dairy is not the solution marketing has made it out to be, nor the means for preventing osteoporosis as we age.
-Instead, we will gain an appreciation for other foods that up until recently, we may have been ignoring.
-For example, dark leafy greens, whole grains and beans!
+Once we identify the top nutrients for our bones and their top food sources, it becomes clear that dairy is not the solution marketing has made it out to be.
+Instead, we can gain an appreciation for other foods that up until recently, we may have been ignoring, like dark leafy greens, whole grains and beans!

 So, what happens when our bones get the minerals they need through a well-balanced diet?
 Well, they store them, and this storage keeps them strong while also allowing them to provide these nutrients to the rest of our body as needed.
 Conversely, if our bones don’t get proper nutrition, their mineral supply suffers, resulting in bone density issues as we age.

 While nutrition has a key role in supporting our bone health, we also need to exercise regularly.
-This is the make or break of our bones.
+This is, literally, the make or break of our bones.

 We mentioned above that it’s never too late to care for our bones.
-Still, the sooner we start, the better.
-We can help our children grow up strong and we can establish good bone density before aging complications begin.
+Still, the sooner we start, the better for our lifelong bone health.
+By providing the right nutrition and exercise habits, our children can grow up strong.
+For us, the sooner we start, the more prepared we’ll be before those hormonal changes or other age-related issues start to hit.

 Discover more details about the different functions of our bones and connective tissue by hovering over each pointer below.